 We couldn’t be more thrilled to have you on the team, Becky, and look forward to all the great things you’ll do!

-To learn more about Carex Engineering and connect with Becky and the team, send us a message.
+To learn more about Carex Engineering and connect with the team, click here.